DooHyun2/Lithium-Solid-State-Electrolyte-SHAP/README.md

 Zr's dominant magnitude partly reflects its role as a proxy for B-site substitution — Zr ≈ 0 corresponds to fully substituted garnet variants — rather than a direct chemical effect alone.

-Results are based on N=67 samples - interpret as preliminary rankings.*
+Results are based on N=67 samples -  should be interpret as preliminary rankings.*

 ## Background